preciousratlhagane/south-african-property-market-analysis/README.md

 ## 📌 Overview <a class="anchor" id="overview"></a>
 Real estate investors aim to buy properties below market value and sell or rent them at competitive prices.
-Identifying such undervalued properties requires analysing a large volume of listing data, considering factors like location, size, amenities, market trends and price anomalies.
+Identifying such undervalued properties requires analysing a large volume of listing data, considering factors such as location, size, amenities, market trends, and price anomalies.

 ## 📊 Data Sources <a class="anchor" id="data-sources"></a>